grafana/k6-learn/README.md

 # k6 Workshop

-_Note: While this is in progress, this is best viewed in [Obsidian](https://obsidian.md).
-That will change when it's released! - Nicole_

 ## Objectives

 The main goal of this workshop is to give attendees enough hands-on experience to be able to build and execute their own performance tests as part of their current testing efforts.